DivineProjects/DivineProjects/README.md

 2. Student Management API <a href="https://github.com/DivineProjects/cse341-final-project/" target="_blank" rel="noopener noreferrer" >Visit Github Repo</a> | <a href="https://cse341-project-zaay.onrender.com/api-docs/" target="_blank" rel="noopener noreferrer"> Visit Live API</a>
    - This project is a _Node.js API _for storing and retrieving information about student.
    - These information is stored in a _MongoDB_ database and all interaction will happen through the API.
 There is no frontend for this project, instead we created the API that could be used by any frontend in the future.
 API Documentation using _Swagger_ is professional, comprehensive, relevant, and accurate and allows API testing.
-   - API routes perform Create, Retrieve, Update, and Delete (CRUD) operations with validation and error handling
-   - Project incorporate use of _OAuth_ for user management, in ourcase using Github.
-   - API is published to _Render_ and can be called from external sources.

 - <a href="https://github.com/DivineProjects/wdd230" target="_blank" rel="noopener noreferrer">Web Development</a>
 - <a href="https://github.com/DivineProjects/DataAnalysis" target="_blank" rel="noopener noreferrer">Python Data Analysis</a>